ccr5/brasileirao-championship/README.md

 --------------------------

 # Web3
-web3.js é uma coleção de bibliotecas que permitem que você interaja com um nó ethereum local ou remoto usando HTTP, IPC ou WebSocket.
+web3.js is a collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.
 [Click here to see the documentation](https://web3js.readthedocs.io/en/v1.3.0/web3.html "Click here to see the documentation")

 --------------------------